 This year I'm happy to see that there is a bumper crop out there.

 I often double- or even triple-infuse the oil with several herbs, which might include plantain, chickweed, comfrey, and lemon balm, depending on what I have on hand.
-I make the oil into salves or creams, or use it in my homemade goat milk soap.
+I use the oil to make salves, or use it in my homemade goat milk soap.

-Double-infusing refers to infusing a single herb, straining out the plant material when it's finished, then adding another herb to the same oil and letting it infuse.
+Double-infusing refers to infusing a single herb in oil, straining out the plant material when it's finished, then adding another herb to the same oil and letting it infuse.

-This works well when the plants aren't all ready to harvest at the same time.
+This works really well in a case like this, when the different plants I use aren't all ready to harvest at the same time.

-You can use fresh yarrow to make infused oil if you wish, but you should let the plants wilt for several hours before adding the oil.
-This will reduce the moisture in the plants, which can make the oil more likely to go rancid or to develop mold.
+If you are using fresh yarrow to make infused oil, let the plants wilt for several hours before adding them to the oil.
+This will reduce the moisture in the plants, which could make the oil more likely to go rancid or to develop mold.

 How to dry yarrow